 That Instagram post raked in more than 13 million views.

-Photography by Mike Rosenthal; Styling by Jacqueline Zenere; PHOTO ASSISTANTS: MORGAN DEMETER, JOE BECKLEY, RAYME SILVERBERG; STYLIST ASSISTANT: DANICA KALMBACH; Hair by Gilbert Muniz at Cloutier Remix using Oribe Hair Care; Makeup by José Figueroa
+Photography by: Photography by Mike Rosenthal; Styling by Jacqueline Zenere; PHOTO ASSISTANTS: MORGAN DEMETER, JOE BECKLEY, RAYME SILVERBERG; STYLIST ASSISTANT: DANICA KALMBACH; Hair by Gilbert Muniz at Cloutier Remix using Oribe Hair Care; Makeup by José Figueroa